Five climbers die on Russia's Mount Elbrus - RFI

 Moscow (AFP)

-Five climbers died after a blizzard on Mount Elbrus, Europe's highest peak, Russia's emergencies ministry said Friday.
+Five climbers died after a blizzard on Mount Elbrus, Russia's emergencies ministry said Friday, in one of the worst tragedies in recent years on Europe's highest peak.

+Elbrus, a dormant volcano in Russia's North Caucasus region, is the highest mountain in Europe at 5,642 metres (18,510 feet) and is seeing a domestic tourist boom due to the coronavirus pandemic.

 "Unfortunately, five people died," the emergencies ministry said.

-The remaining 14 were taken down to the Azau valley below and the rescue was carried out in "the most difficult conditions" with strong winds, low visibility and sub-zero temperatures, it said.
+The remaining 14 climbers were taken down to the Azau valley below and the rescue was carried out for nearly five hours in "the most difficult conditions", with strong winds, low visibility and sub-zero temperatures, the ministry said.

-The company which organised the climb said there were four professional guides accompanying the climbers.
+The company Elbrus.Guide, which organised the commercial expedition, said four professional guides accompanied the climbers.

 During the ascent, one of the climbers felt unwell and turned back with one of the guides.
-She later died "in his arms," it said.
+She later died "in his arms," the company said on Instagram.

+Her guide waited for the others for several hours but later returned to base camp where he called for a rescue team.

-The rest of the group continued to the summit but an "unprecedented storm" struck on their way down.
+The rest of the group continued to the summit but an "unprecedented storm" struck on their way down, Elbrus.Guide said.

-One of the climbers broke a leg, further slowing down the group.
+One of the climbers broke his leg, further slowing down the group.

 Two climbers froze to death and two others lost consciousness and died as they were brought down, the company said.